Suziwan/Calendar_OOP/README.md

 The methods that can be called are :
 - Postpone the event for 24h, returns the end date
 - Finds if the event is past, future and in less than 30 min
-- Display the event using the to_s method
+- Display the event nicely using the to_s method
-- Performs an age anaysis: stores ages in array, calculates average
+- Performs an age analysis: stores ages in array, calculates average
 - Creates a "daugther" class WorkEvent that reuses methods from mother class